allanverasce/pangenewhale/README.md

 <img src="screenshots/mainWin.png" alt="Main" width="800" height="600" />

-# Creating a new project
+# Create a new project window
 To start a new project, click on the **"New Project"** button.
 A window will then appear, as shown in the figure below, asking you to enter a name for the project, then press the **“Create”** button.
 We recommend using a name that is descriptive and related to your analysis, to facilitate future searches and reuse.

 <img src="screenshots/createproject.png" alt="CreateProject" width="800" height="600" />